kluiverjh/JaasKeycloak/readme.md

 #  **JAAS (Java Authentication and Authorization Services)**

-Simple example how to setup the JAAS KEYCLOACK adapter.
-The adapter uses Direct Access Grants method to gain access token from keycloack.
+Simple example how to setup the JAAS KEYCLOAK adapter.
+The adapter uses Direct Access Grants method to gain access token from keycloak.

-The application will validate (hardcoded) username and password against keycloack  (or local debug LoginModule).
+The application will validate (hardcoded) username and password against keycloak  (or local debug LoginModule).
 And check if role exists.

 ![](doc/images/application_output.png)

-In this example user and password are send in http to keycloack, a https url should be used to make it secure.
+In this example user and password are send in http to keycloak, a https url should be used to make it secure.

-## Keycloack docker
+## Keycloak docker

-For testing, the easiest way is to setup a keycloack docker container
+For testing, the easiest way is to setup a keycloak docker container

 ```bash
 docker run -p 8080:8080 -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=admin quay.io/keycloak/keycloak:12.0.1